Apples that Fell Far from the Tree: The Protest Stream Flowing from Nashville Christian Institute

 Wes Crawford, Abilene Christian University, Convener

-- Diarron Morrison, Abilene Christian University, “Transitioning: The Spiritual Life and Work of Molefi Asante”
+- DiArron M., University of Memphis, “Transitioning: The Spiritual Life and Work of Molefi Asante”

 - Edward J. Robinson, Texas College, “Dismantling Segregation: The Religion and Politics of Fred D. Gray”

-- Tanya Smith Brice, Vice President of Education at The Council on Social Work Education, Respondent
+- Tanya Smith Brice, Council on Social Work Education, Respondent